“Its origins need traced.”

-If "needs washed" sentences involved adjectival participles, we would expect that (8a) would be possible.
-The unacceptability of (8) therefore suggests that "needs washed" sentences involve verbal participles.
+If "needs washed" sentences involved adjectival participles, we would expect that (12c) would be possible.
+The unacceptability of (12c) therefore suggests that needs washed sentences involve verbal passive participles rather than adjectival passive participles.

 Purpose clauses allowed

-Purpose infinitives are possible with the "needs washed" construction, according to Edelstein (to appear), who provides the examples in (9).
+Purpose infinitives (infinitives in which to can be interpreted as in order to) are possible with the needs washed construction, according to Edelstein (2014), who provides the examples in (13):

 b.*Your brain needs fed to work out.